Concussions and Your Neck | Shift Chiropractic

 An estimated 1.6 – 3.8 million sports and recreation-related concussions occur in the United States every year.

 There is no proven pill or drug to speed concussion healing.

 Scary stuff.
 And though concussions are nearly always associated with the brain, research is showing strong correlations to associated upper neck injury.
 One large study states,

 “Assessment and treatment of the cervical spine and vestibular system in the presence of persistent dizziness, neck pain, and/or headaches may facilitate functional and symptomatic improvements and shorten recovery.”

 Who doesn’t want faster recovery and less symptoms?!

 This makes sense as the upper neck is by far the most vulnerable area of the spine, far more vulnerable than the skull itself.
 In fact, while it takes 60 g’s (g’s meaning ‘G-force” which is a unit of force equal to the force exerted by gravity) to cause a true concussion, it only requires about 4.5 g’s to damage to the upper cervical spine.
 That means that by the time you have injured your brain, you’ve likely already significantly injured your neck.

 Furthermore, athletes who suffer a concussion are 3.79 times more likely to incur muscle or ligament injury than non-concussed teammates when they return to play!

 Also concerning, the American Medical Association currently has no objective measures for diagnosis and recovery from a concussion.
-Nor is there consensus in classification of them or objective data concerning returning to activity.
+Nor is there consensus in the classification of them or objective data concerning returning to activity.